donp123/hiring-engineers/answers.md

 ![metricalertlive](https://github.com/donp123/donp123/blob/master/liveemailtest.png)

+### Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Set up two scheduled downtimes for this monitor:
+  - One that silences it from 7pm to 9am daily on M-F,
+  - And one that silences it all day on Sat-Sun.
+  - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+In order to Schedule Down time for a monitor:

+Monitors->Manage Downtime->Schedule Downtime

 ## Collecting APM Data
 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution: